 This is a tricky one to speculate on considering Silksong was intended to be DLC in the first place.
 Having been expanded into a full-fledged sequel, it does seem likely that there could be expansions just like Hollow Knight got.
 Team Cherry has proven that it knows how to masterfully integrate and expand on its worlds post-launch, but at the same time, it may have poured all of its ideas for the Hollow Knight world into this game and have nothing left to add.
 We knew to expect DLC thanks to the stretch-goal promises that were hit during the first game’s Kickstarter campaign, but without one now, all we can do is speculate on Silksong.
 Knowing the level of quality Team Cherry is capable of, we’re confident the base game will be more than worth the price, and anything more it wants to add will just be icing on the cake.

-Until a final release date is set, there are no pre-orders available on Switch or PC just yet.
+Until a final release date is set, there are no pre-orders available on Switch or PC just yet, though if you have Xbox Game Pass you are guaranteed to get it on that service when it launches.
 You can add it to your wishlist on your platform of choice, but for now, that is all that is available.
 It is worth noting that Team Cherry is honoring its original Kickstarter promises of making all the DLC free for its backers.
 So, despite being expanded from a DLC into a full, stand-alone sequel, anyone who was part of that original Kickstarter campaign will still get Silksong completely free.
 We’ll be sure to update this guide once pre-order information is made available, including the price, but if you were lucky enough to back the original project way back in 2014, then you’re already good to go as soon as the game comes out.